vuestorefront/vue-storefront/packages/core/docs/migrate/2.5.0/overview.md

       }
     };
     ```
-2. Change the order of `buildModules`, so that the integration-specific module is before the `@vue-storefront/nuxt` module:
+2. Change the order of `buildModules` so that the integration-specific module is before the `@vue-storefront/nuxt` module:

     ```javascript
     //nuxt.config.js